prolibperson/AstraeaOS/README.md

 toy project for curing boredom

+running:

+you need qemu-system-i386

+then do make run or make run-release

 building: https://wiki.osdev.org/GCC_Cross-Compiler
-then do make or make run
+then do make
-you also need qemu-system-i386

 plans: